iv-org/youtube-trusted-session-generator/README.md

 ## Requirement(s)

-- Run the script on the same public IP address as the Invidious server.
+- You have to run this command on the same public IP address as the one blocked by YouTube.
 Not necessarily the same machine, just the same public IP address.
+  Subsequent usage of this same token will work on the same IP range or even the same ASN.
+The point is to generate this token on a blocked IP as "unblocked" IP addresses seems to not generate a token valid for passing the checks on a blocked IP.

 ## Tutorial without Docker
 1. Install Chromium or Google Chrome.